 As a reminder, $\alpha$ is the weighting parameter that balances structural and attribute information; for instance, $\alpha = 0$ corresponds to considering only attribute distances.
 Figure~\ref{alpha_results} presents the clustering results of the different methods, all initialized using the same set of embedded $k$-means++ cluster centers, for the attribute-only, structure-only, and balanced ($\alpha = 0.5$) settings.
 Clusters are represented by different colors.
 Note that none of the methods inherently ensures connected subnetworks within the resulting partitions, which is not an issue for our application.
 However, in applications where connected partitions are desired, the general framework could be further adapted, by introducing, for instance, a regularization term penalizing spatially non-compact clusters, although this aspect is beyond the scope of this present work.

 When only the graph structure is considered, this figure illustrates that srFGW reproduces the results obtained with srGW.
-In this structure-only case, an interesting phenomenon is observed: road sections located at the periphery of the network are often grouped together, even when physically distant, as illustrated by the purple cluster.
-This behavior highlights the method’s tendency to prioritize structural positioning within the network over physical proximity.
+In this structure-only case, an interesting phenomenon is observed: the resulting subgraphs are not necessarily connected.
+In particular, peripheral road segments are often grouped together (orange cluster for srGW and blue cluster for srFGW), even when they are not spatially close.
+This grouping arises because these road segments share similar distance patterns with respect to the rest of the network, rather than direct physical proximity.
+In other experimental settings, we also observed that peripheral roads can be clustered together even when they are geographically far apart, further illustrating that the method captures similarity in global structural roles rather than local connectivity alone.